Want the perfect workout program?

 Best Exercises by Muscle Groups:

 There are several alternative biceps exercises you can incorporate into your workout routine to target the biceps from different angles and challenge the muscle in unique ways.
-Our favorites are: Hammer Curls, Incline Biceps Curls, Concentration Curls, Preacher Curls, Reverse Curls, and Zottman Curls.
+Our favorites are: Hammer Curls, Incline Biceps Curls, Concentration Curls, Preacher Curls, Barbell Curl, Reverse Curls, and Zottman Curls.

-Learn more about the best biceps exercises.
+Check out more of the best biceps exercises here.

 Yes, you can include supersets in your back and biceps workout; however, it's important to consider their impact on performance.
 When performing exercises that target the upper back, such as pull-ups, pulldowns, and rows, your biceps will already be partially fatigued.
 If you immediately transition to biceps exercises like curls, you may need to decrease the weights used.